FinweLtd/orion360-sdk-basic-examples-android/README.md

 Similar to tags, the alpha value of the preview image can be freely adjusted.
 Hence, it is possible to completely cover the main image/video layer, add a semi-transparent layer, or cross-fade between image and video (or two images when using OrionImageView instead of OrionVideoView).
 Furthermore, with a PNG image that has transparent areas, only selected parts of the main layer can be covered.

 > The preview image layer does not support video; only an image can be used.
-Therefore it is not possible to cross-fade from one video to another.
+Therefore, it is not possible to cross-fade from one video to another.
 The underlying reason is that many Android devices do not support playing more than one video at a time.
+However, you can always fade to a preview image, quickly switch the video URI in the main layer, and then fade back to the video layer.

 The typical use case is to add a preview image that is shown in the beginning while the video is still being buffered from the network.
+This is very useful.
 For example, the image could contain a brand logo, instructions for panning and zooming within the 360 view, or a reminder about placing the device inside a VR frame.

-However, the feature is actually much more versatile than that.
+In fact, the feature is even more versatile than that.
 Here are a few ideas:
 * Show an image also when the video completes to thank users for watching and to instruct what to do next.
-* If you have a playlist, show a hero image while buffering next video.
+* If you have a video playlist, show a hero image of the next video while buffering it.
-* Show an image when user pauses the video, when the player stops for buffering, or when network connection issues or other problems occur.
+* Show an image when user pauses the video, when the player stops for buffering, or when network is lost.
-* Dim video easily by adjusting preview image alpha and NOT setting a preview image at all (defaults to black color).
+* Dim video easily by adjusting preview image alpha and _NOT_ setting a preview image at all.
 * Add a color overlay FX with a single-color preview image and a small alpha value.
+* Use a binocular style mask image as an FX that ensures that users focus on a something important.
 * Show dynamically loaded ads during video playback.
-* Create a slideshow with cross-fade effect using OrionImageView, preview image feature, and an audio track.
+* Create a slideshow with cross-fade effect using OrionImageView, preview image, and an audio track.

 Example: Sensor Fusion
 ----------------------